Jainivas03/Getting-Started-with-Git-and-GitHub/README.md

 # Simple Interest Calculator

-This repository contains a Bash script to calculate simple interest.
+This repository contains a Linux script to calculate simple interest.

 ## 📌 Features
 - Takes **Principal (P)**, **Rate of Interest (R)**, and **Time (T)** as inputs.